writememe/blog.danielteycheney.com/content/posts/philosophies.md

 ## Don't pull the ladder up ##

-There is no way I would be where I am today unless others:
+I wouldn't be where I am today unless others:

 - Showed me how things work
 - Gave me some career advice or mentoring
 - Took a gamble on giving me an opportunity to prove myself
 - Showed me how to navigate political situations

-So whenever I can I try to help others, particularly if they are in new territory or are navigating a problem which I may be of help.
+Whenever I can I try to help others, particularly if they're in new territory or are navigating a problem which I may be of help.

 ## Proactive is best ##